ThomasBalbach/ThomasBalbach.github.io/_publications/2024-04-17-mimetic-isomorphism-may-explain-the-contextualized-uptake-of-green-public-procurement-a-structural-topic-model-of-framework-contracts-4211351-14.md

 citation: 'Balbach T (2024).
 Mimetic Isomorphism May Explain the Contextualized Uptake of Green Public Procurement.
 A Structural Topic Model of Framework Contracts..
 IRSPM 2024: Hybrid futures for public governance and management.'
 ---

-Recommended citation: Balbach T (2024).
-Mimetic Isomorphism May Explain the Contextualized Uptake of Green Public Procurement.
-A Structural Topic Model of Framework Contracts..
-IRSPM 2024: Hybrid futures for public governance and management.